Your gifts enrich intellectual and community life

 National Endowment for the Humanities Film and Lecture Fund, an endowed fund from a 1980 NEH matching grant, brings scholars to campus for symposia and lectures.

-The Herman Steinhardt Lecture, established in 1964 and supported by the Public Policy Lecture Fund, honors a former chair of the Department of Economics.
+The Hermann Steinhardt Lecture, established in 1964 and supported by the Public Policy Lecture Fund, honors a former chair of the Department of Economics.

 Arthur L. Throckmorton Memorial Lecture, established in 1963 in memory of the former chair of the Department of History (1957”“1962), supports an annual lecture by a distinguished historian.